peterjlambert/petelambert.com/src/site/journal/2019-07-05-weeknotes.md

 I’m going to miss them, but we live in the future and that means that they’re not actually going away.
 They’re just in a different room when we video chat.

 ## Taking a Short Break
-I’m away on holiday at the weekend.
+I’m away on holiday at the moment.
 Just some time in the sun with my amazing wife.
 We’ve both had a bit of stress this year, so it’s great to get away from it all for a week, turn off Slack notifications (which is less stressful when the rest of my US-based company is also offline for the long Independence Day weekend), lay back on a sun lounger by the pool and catch up on some reading and some sleep.

 This is going to be a real recharge holiday for me.
 I’ve been tracking my sleep for a few months and found that I’m struggling to get out of sleep debt.
 It’s a tricky cycle to break so hopefully this will help.
 Just completely switching off.